Child Care Fee Reduction Initiative - Information for providers

 The Ministry understands that there may be reasons providers need to increase fees by more than the annual fee increase limit.
 Exceptional fee increases are considered on a case-by-case basis and may be approved up to 10% of the regional median fee, with limited exceptions.

-Providers seeking exceptional fee increases are required to explain the reason the fee increase is needed and submit evidence to support their business case and expenses, such as receipts, quotes and financial statements.
+Providers seeking exceptional fee increases are required to explain the reason for the fee increase and submit evidence to support their request, such as receipts, quotes and financial statements.

 The BC Maintenance Fund is available to help eligible facilities in emergency situations and providers may contact the ministry to discuss options.